AmjadShakhshir/JS-Template/EDGE_RUNTIME_FIX.md

 # Edge Runtime Deployment Fix

-## Issue Resolved
+## Issues Resolved
-Fixed the Edge Runtime deployment error: "The Edge Function 'middleware' is referencing unsupported modules"
+1. **Primary:** Fixed the Edge Runtime deployment error: "The Edge Function 'middleware' is referencing unsupported modules"
+2. **Secondary:** Fixed Vercel deployment error: "Function Runtimes must have a valid version, for example `now-php@1.0.0`"

 ## Root Cause
-The error occurred during deployment when platforms (like Vercel) automatically detected the middleware and tried to run it in Edge Runtime, but Clerk's internal modules were trying to access Node.js-specific APIs that aren't available in Edge Runtime.
+1. **Edge Runtime Error:** The error occurred during deployment when platforms (like Vercel) automatically detected the middleware and tried to run it in Edge Runtime, but Clerk's internal modules were trying to access Node.js-specific APIs that aren't available in Edge Runtime.
+2. **Function Runtime Error:** Vercel configuration was incorrectly trying to specify middleware runtime, which should be handled automatically by Next.js framework detection.

 ## Solution Implemented